6 Tips for Choosing a Roofing Contractor

 However, there are a few factors you can evaluate to help you make sense of your roof repair cost.
 Your roofing contractor should be able to break down the cost to you during your estimate as well.

-The following factors will affect the cost of your roof repair and can help you make sense of your estimate!
+The following factors will affect the cost of your roof repair in Northern Virginia and can help you make sense of your estimate!

 The Type of Roof and Shingles